 Infineon digs deep to buy Cypress in US$10 billion deal

-Infineon has agreed to buy Cypress Semiconductors in a deal valuing the U.S. maker of microchips used in cars and electronic devices at 9 billion euros (US$10.1 billion), including debt, the German company said on Monday.
+Infineon has agreed to buy Cypress Semiconductors in a deal valuing the U.S. chipmaker at 9 billion euros (US$10.06 billion), including debt, the German company said on Monday.

 FRANKFURT: Infineon has agreed to buy Cypress Semiconductors in a deal that values the U.S. maker of microchips used in cars and electronic devices at 9 billion euros (US$10.1 billion) including debt, sending shares in the German company lower on concerns over the cost.